patrickplaggenborg/google-calendar-material/README.md

 2. Add this combined CSS with @import statements as a Custom Stylesheet for ‘calendar.google.com’: https://cdn.rawgit.com/patrickplaggenborg/google-calendar-material/master/assets/css/google-calendar-material-import.css

 ## How to use?
-Method B: Standalone Mac App using Fluid
+Method B: Standalone Google Calendar Mac App (using Fluid)

 ![app-icon]